 Martina Pezzino believes music is a powerful tool for self-expression and communication that all students deserve access to.
 She is committed to using music to help students develop meaningful skills of self-confidence and self-expression.
 Prior to teaching at Kauffman School, Ms. Pezzino taught elementary music in Galesburg, IL.
 She earned her Bachelor of Arts in Music Education from Knox College in Galesburg.
 She has a particular love for choir and vocal music, but is excited to bring music of all kinds to the students at Kauffman School.

 Micah Robinson believes that every student deserves an equal opportunity and access to a quality education.
 Mr. Robinson feels honored to be working to provide an excellent education for children who grew up in the same community that he did.
 From Kansas City and a graduate of Lincoln College Prep, Mr. Robinson graduated from Emporia State University with a Bachelor of Arts in Interdisciplinary Studies and an emphasis in Biochemistry, Education, and Psychology.
-Mr. Robinson served as a Resident teacher with the Kansas City Teacher Residency; he is working to receive a Master of Education in Urban Education.
+Mr. Robinson served as a Resident teacher with the Kansas City Teacher Residency.
 Mr. Robinson was drawn to Kauffman School because he saw a team working toward the common goal of creating college graduates in our community.
 Mr. Robinson is excited to see the growth that students will show this year!

 Ashleigh Slover, 5th Grade Textual Analysis Teacher